ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 * Baseline expectations for Senior engineers need to evolve  from `Unproblematic While Collaborating` to `Proactively and positively Collaborative`.

 ## Disclaimers.
-These insights reflect my personal perspective, shaped through 15+ years as an Individual Contributor and a subsequent 2-year stint as an Engineering Manager, primarily at large enterprise organizations.
+This is my personal perspective: based on my 15+ years  as an Individual Contributor and a subsequent 2-year stint as an Engineering Manager, primarily at large US based enterprise organizations with offices in India.
+Your mileage may wary.

-Also, although most of my career so far has been in working in the Indian IT industry, I believe these views would hold water anywhere.
-I am yet to come across any good reasons for the below points to be not true elsewhere.

 ## What is the role of a Senior+ Engineer?